• Skip to primary navigation

 Add the salmon to the dry brine mixture and toss gently to coat each piece evenly.
 Place the bowl in the refrigerator for 12-24 hours.
 It isn’t mandatory but it helps the texture to drain off any liquid that accumulates at the bottom of the bowl about half way through this brining period.

-two side by side images of salmon in dry brine before and after brining
+two side by side images of salmon in a large bowl of dry brine before and after brining

-When you’re almost ready to start smoking, you need to rinse the dry brine off of the salmon, dry it off and let it sit for about an hour.
+When you’re almost ready to start smoking, you need to rinse the dry brine off of the salmon, dry it off with paper towels and let it sit for about an hour.
+I like to lay mine out on a baking sheet so it gets plenty of air flow.
 This creates that hard outer part called pellicle, which is critical for both locking in moisture and creating that candied bacon-like exterior.

 pre-cooked brined salmon laid out on a tray with paper towels

 Turn the smoker to 180° F and let it come to temperature.
-If you want to insert a probe to turn the smoker off when it reaches 125° F make sure to insert it into the fattest part of the fish on a piece near the middle.
+If you want to insert a probe to turn the smoker off when the internal temperature reaches 125° F make sure to insert it into the fattest part of the fish on a piece near the middle.

-Place the salmon on the smoker and let the Traeger do the work!
+Place the salmon on the smoker and let your Traeger pellet grill do the work!
 Once the salmon is done cooking, remove it from the grill and let sit for at least 10 minutes before eating.
 Let leftovers cool completely before placing in the refrigerator or freezing.

 salmon being smoked on a Traeger grill